 Why You’ll Love It: In her new book, Brown delivers a fascinating, behind-the-scenes look at her eight years as Vanity Fair’s editor-in-chief.

-The Vanity Fair Diaries is the story of an Englishwoman barely out of her twenties who arrives in New York City with a dream.
+Description: The Vanity Fair Diaries is the story of an Englishwoman barely out of her twenties who arrives in New York City with a dream.
 Summoned from London in hopes that she can save Condé Nast’s troubled new flagship Vanity Fair, Tina Brown is immediately plunged into the maelstrom of the competitive New York media world and the backstabbing rivalries at the court of the planet’s slickest, most glamour-focused magazine company.
 She survives the politics, the intrigue, and the attempts to derail her by a simple stratagem: succeeding.
 In the face of rampant skepticism, she triumphantly reinvents a failing magazine.

 Here are the inside stories of Vanity Fair scoops and covers that sold millions?the Reagan kiss, the meltdown of Princess Diana’s marriage to Prince Charles, the sensational Annie Leibovitz cover of a gloriously pregnant, naked Demi Moore.
 In the diary’s cinematic pages, the drama, the comedy, and the struggle of running an “it” magazine come to life.